 This means giving your members the very best you can provide in terms of advice, support and industry information, all of which will ensure they feel proud to be a member and to be loyal to your organisation.
 By using a membership management support service such as SBMembership, you can even offer CPD and qualifications to members through their easy to use management software solution.

 2. Deliver on your benefits

-You will already have set out the benefits that are available to your members, but ensuring these are delivered in a high quality and organised manner is critical to your success and to your retention and recruitment of members.
+You will already have set out the benefits that are available to your members but ensuring these are delivered in high quality and organised manner is critical to your success and to your retention and recruitment of members.
 Depending on your industry and structure, you may be offering posted or emailed materials, member events, support or group responses to consultations or even PR opportunities for your members.
 Focus on the delivery of this service and you’ll find your membership and reputation grows in an organic and robust manner.

 Of all the membership retention strategies you can adopt, a focus on high value, quantifiable benefits to member’s ranks up there with the most important of all.
 For help in delivering this to an organised, proficient standard, SBMembership offers a great solution for hassle free, professional membership management from events to marketing and much more.